Mala Rodríguez

-María Rodríguez Garrido, known as Mala Rodríguez, is a Spanish Latin hip hop artist based in Barcelona.
+María Rodríguez Garrido (born February 13, 1979), known as Mala Rodríguez, is a Spanish Latin hip hop rapper and singer based in Barcelona.
 She appeared as a judge on Spain's La Voz prior to releasing her first album in seven years, Mala, in May 2020.
 Rodríguez released her memoir, Cómo ser Mala, in June 2021.
 Rodríguez is also the first female artist to win both Best Urban Album and Best Urban Song at the Latin Grammy Awards, as well as the first urban artist to win Spain's National Music Award.

 Early life

-Maria Rodríguez was born in Jerez de la Frontera, Cádiz on February 13, 1979.
+Maria Rodríguez was born in Jérez de la Frontera (Cádiz) on February 13, 1979.
 She grew up in Seville and became involved with the city's thriving hip-hop scene as a teenager.
-The daughter of a hairdresser in an Andalusian family, she describes herself as being from a working-class family, saying, "My mother and I are both young, and all I know is that my family experienced hunger back then, and that sticks with you.
+The daughter of a hairdresser in an Andalusian family, she describes herself as being from a working-class family, saying, "My mother and I are both young, and all I know is that my family experienced hunger back then [her parents' times], and that sticks with you.
 I didn't grow up with luxury, but I never missed a meal either."
 At age seventeen, she performed onstage for the first time, and adopted the stage name La Mala.